josephglaspie/workProjects/README.md

 # workProjects
-Work projects that are obfuscated and not too lame to share.
+Work projects that are obfuscated and not too shabby to share :)